-One of the most useful features of Systems Manager is the ability to quickly establish a remote desktop session troubleshooting end user issues without having to go on-site.
+One useful feature of Systems Manager is the ability to quickly establish a remote desktop session to troubleshoot end-user issues without having to go on-site.

-Remote Desktop allows you to view and control the desktop of any managed client running Windows or Mac OS.
+Remote Desktop allows you to view and control the desktop of any managed client running Windows or macOS with the agent installed.

 Clients are listed in the client device table showing:

 - Computer name

 - Logged-in user

 Devices that are online will show a green icon.
 Devices that are not reporting to the cloud will not be displayed on the list.

 Use the Search bar the the top of the screen to quickly sort through the list of computers shown.